awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-add-event-destination-sns.md

 A event destination notifies you about specific email sending events using Amazon SNS\.
 Because an Amazon SNS event destination only exists within a configuration set, you have to [create a configuration set](event-publishing-create-configuration-set.md) before you add the event destination to the configuration set\.

-The procedure in this section shows how to add Amazon SNS event destination details to a configuration set and assumes you have completed steps 1 through 4 in [Add an event destination \(console\)](event-destinations-manage.md#event-destination-add)\.
+The procedure in this section shows how to add Amazon SNS event destination details to a configuration set and assumes you have completed steps 1 through 6 in [Creating an event destination](event-destinations-manage.md#event-destination-add)\.

 You can also use the [UpdateConfigurationSetEventDestination](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_UpdateConfigurationSetEventDestination.html) operation in the Amazon SES API V2 to create and modify event destinations\.